 On the other hand, your employees’ salaries dictate a big part of their lives.
 If they don’t earn enough money to feel stable and secure, this impacts their productivity.

-Plus, it determines how committed they are to the organization.
+Plus, it determines how engaged they are to the organization.

 If their salary is too low, your company may just be something to hold them over until they find something better.

 Use your annual engagement survey to directly ask employees whether they’re happy with their salary.
 People are more honest than you’d think.

 A low salary and infrequent raises signals to employees that their job is undervalued.
 The most proactive employees - the ones you want to keep - will find a way to raise their salary.
 And as we discussed earlier, the fastest way to get a raise is to find a new job.